 Songs lyrics: Waldo Salt

 Written by Waldo Salt from the stories Rachel and Neighbor Sam by Howard Fast

 Directed by Norman Foster

-RKO’s major release Rachel and the Stranger opened in New York on September 18, 1948, just seventeen days after a particularly scandalous Hollywood arrest: the film’s newly-minted star Robert Mitchum was busted for posssession of Marijuana with starlet Lila Leeds.
-Mitchum’s hepcat persona and changing values reversed what just a couple of years earlier would have spelled career death for most any other actor.
+RKO’s major release Rachel and the Stranger opened in New York on September 18, 1948, just seventeen days after a particularly scandalous Hollywood arrest: the film’s newly-minted star Robert Mitchum was busted for possession of Marijuana with starlet Lila Leeds.
+Changing values and Mitchum’s hepcat persona reversed what just a couple of years earlier would have spelled career death for most any other actor.
 Perhaps Errol Flynn’s legal travails smoothed the path for Mitchum, but the attendant publicity helped rather than hindered the box office for this lively frontier romance.